Slab-Edge Insulation in New House Construction

 5. Building Design: The overall design of the building and its envelope also plays a role.
 If the building design incorporates effective thermal barriers and insulation, the impact of an exposed slab edge might be less pronounced.
 However, in areas of significant cold exposure, insulating all slab edges is generally recommended for optimal thermal performance.

-NCC Requirments For Slab Edge Insulation (Slab on Ground) In Residential Construction
+NCC Requirements For Slab Edge Insulation (Slab on Ground) In Residential Construction

 However, slab edge insulation is nearly always advisable, even though it is not mandated in the NCC.
 Thermal modelling suggests that slab edges are likely to leak heat into and out of houses in all but Climate zone 1 and some sites near the northern extremity of Climate zone 2.